Arussel1/inventoryApplication/README.md

 # Inventory Web App
-This is the Inventory Application project to practice Node.js and Express.js with pug HTML preprocessor <br>
+This is the Inventory Application project to create a simple CRUD app with Node, Express and PostgreSQL. <br>
 **Demo**: :point_right:[**Click here**](https://inventoryapplication.onrender.com/):point_left:. <br>
 Please allow up to 1 minutes for the website to load.
 ## Install and set up